CompeyDev/compeydev/README.md

-Hi, my name's CompeyDev.
-I'm a Web Developer.
+I'm a Web Developer who does JavaScript.
 Here some info about me:
 <br>
  ```csharp
 CompeyDev@github